MPTCP-FreeBSD/DDPG-MPCC-SRC/MPTCP Comparison/Cloudlab Testbed/Readme.md

 # Code for cloudlab

+Before starting this setup is referenced from https://witestlab.poly.edu/blog/mpcc-online-learning-multipath-congestion-control/ developed by Ashutosh Srivastava.

+Till Section 2 We follow the same instrucitons given in the [blog](https://witestlab.poly.edu/blog/mpcc-online-learning-multipath-congestion-control/).

 For ifconfig enp ; Check out link: https://www.freedesktop.org/software/systemd/man/systemd.net-naming-scheme.html For route add: https://linuxtect.com/linux-route-add-command-tutorial-with-examples/ - Basically it adds a new route for a specific network -net shows destination -gw is the network first hop